 We hope to incorporate more volunteer opportunities into our 50 Million For Our Forests campaign in the future.
 Until then, we encourage our supporters to engage with local organizations to volunteer and give back to your local public spaces.

 Here’s how you can help to get trees back in the ground:

-- It’s possible that state forests or state parks will have tree planting events.
-Check their website or contact their office.
+5. It’s possible that state forests or state parks will have tree planting events.
+Check their websites or contact their offices.